• Latest

 Andrew Lancaster, Chief Executive Officer, WIN Television, said:

 “For regional Australia, free-to-air television is the connection to local news, local communities and emergency information when bushfires or floods hit.
 Commercial television is the only place that delivers local television news services.
 Regional licensees like WIN face cost pressures, particularly for transmission, that simply do not apply to global streaming services.
-This extension gives regional broadcasters breathing room to keep investing in local journalists and the infrastructure that keeps signals reaching every postcode.”
+This extension buys regional broadcasters time to adapt, to plan, and to keep the lights on while a sustainable long-term model is worked through.”

 Amy Graham, Chief Executive Officer, Imparja Television, said: